abhisomala/OpenSight_GDGChallenge_2026/README.md

 ## User Testing

-OpenSight was tested using simulated visual impairment methodology.
-Participants completed an identical product research task blindfolded using NVDA with no prior training, then using OpenSight with no prior training.
+OpenSight was tested across two groups.

+**Self-measured baseline:** With no prior NVDA experience, the same product research task on Amazon took approximately 10 minutes using a screen reader.
+The identical task took under 60 seconds with OpenSight.
+This is a direct, first-person timed comparison under controlled conditions.

+**Survey-based testing (10 participants so far):** Participants experienced OpenSight live and completed a structured feedback form immediately after.

+- Average speed improvement rating: **7.9 / 10**
+- Average navigation replacement rating: **8.1 / 10**
+- Task completion rate: **10 / 10 participants completed the full demo task without assistance**
+- 80% said they would use a voice-first interface daily or for specific tasks

-This approach is a standard technique in HCI accessibility research that allows structured before/after comparison with controlled conditions.
+Methodology note: participants are sighted users experiencing a simulated accessibility context, which is a standard technique in HCI accessibility research.
+A follow-up study with visually impaired participants is planned.

 *Full results and participant quotes available in the submission form.*

+**Clean install verified:** The full setup from a fresh clone has been tested and confirmed working.

 ---